 Penelope Shuttle has lived in Cornwall since 1970, is the widow of the poet Peter Redgrove, and has a grown-up daughter Zoe, who works in the field of sustainable energy.

 Her first collection of poems, The Orchard Upstairs (1981) was followed by six other books from Oxford University Press, The Child-Stealer (1983), The Lion from Rio (1986), Adventures with My Horse (1988), Taxing the Rain (1994), Building a City for Jamie (1996) and Selected Poems 1980-1996 (1998), and then A Leaf Out of His Book (1999) from Oxford Poets/Carcanet, and Redgrove’s Wife (2006) and Sandgrain and Hourglass (2010) from Bloodaxe Books.
 Redgrove’s Wife was shortlisted for both the Forward Prize and the T.S.
 Eliot Prize in 2006.
 Sandgrain and Hourglass is a Poetry Book Society Recommendation.
 Her retrospective, Unsent: New & Selected Poems 1980-2012 (Bloodaxe Books, 2012), drew on ten collections published over three decades plus the title-collection, Unsent.
 Her later collections from Bloodaxe are Will you walk a little faster?
-(2017) and Lyonesse (due 2021).
+(2017) and Lyonesse (2021).
+Her double collection Lyonesse was longlisted for the Laurel Prize 2022.
 Heath, a collaboration about Hounslow Heath with John Greening, was published by Nine Arches in 2016.

 First published as a novelist, her fiction includes All the Usual Hours of Sleeping (1969), Wailing Monkey Embracing a Tree (1973) and Rainsplitter in the Zodiac Garden (1977).